ohkami-rs/ohkami/README.md

 ### Middlewares

-Ohkami's request handling system is called "**fang**s", and middlewares are implemented on this.
+Ohkami's request handling system is called "**fang**s", and handlers and middlewares are built on this.

+There are two types of fangs : *global fangs* and *local fangs*.
+While global fangs are registered to an `Ohkami`, local fangs are applied to a specific handler.

 *builtin fang* :